-- 1. A completed application form with a nonrefundable application fee. - Official or attested university records, with certified translations if the records are not in English (notarized copies are not acceptable). - 3.
+- 1. A completed application form with a nonrefundable application fee. - 2.
+Official or attested university records (including proof of all degrees received), with certified translations if the records are not in English.
+Records must be attested by the awarding institution; notarized copies and third-party attestations are not acceptable.
+Individual-year mark sheets from Indian institutions are required; summary marksheets will not suffice. - 3.
 A personal essay. - 4.
 Certification of English proficiency.
-Graduate students whose native language is not English must either submit a score of 550 (paper) or 213 (computer-based) on the Test of English as a Foreign Language (TOEFL), taken within the past two years, or have received a degree from an accredited U.S. institution.
+Graduate students whose native language is not English must submit a score of 550 (paper) or 213 (computer-based) on the Test of English as a Foreign Language (TOEFL), taken within the past two years; a score of 6.5 on the International English Language Testing System (IELTS); or have received a degree from an accredited U.S. institution.
 Certain programs may require higher TOEFL scores.
-(All international students who receive a tuition scholarship or graduate assistantship must sit for an oral English proficiency interview upon their arrival at ETSU.) - 5.
-Documented evidence of financial resources sufficient to support the student with at least U.S. \$19,230 per calendar year during the period of enrollment.
+(All international students who receive a tuition scholarship or graduate assistantship must sit for an oral English proficiency interview upon their arrival at ETSU.) - Documented evidence of financial resources sufficient to support the student with at least U.S. \$19,800 per calendar year during the period of enrollment.
 (Figure subject to change) - 6.
 Official scores on the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT), if required. - 7.
-Letters of recommendation or rating forms, if required. - 8.
-All international students are required to have acceptable insurance coverage against illness and accidents.
+Letters of recommendation or rating forms, if required. - All international students are required to have acceptable insurance coverage against illness and accidents.
 The health and accident insurance must be maintained throughout the student's enrollment at ETSU. - 9.
-Qualified international students may be considered for graduate nondegree admission to ETSU only as (1) visiting students during vacation breaks from other collegiate institutions in the U.S.; (2) nondegree students enrolled in ETSU courses offered outside the U.S.; and (3) nondegree students enrolled in appropriate ETSU campus classes.
+Qualified international students may be considered for graduate nondegree admission to ETSU only as (1) visiting students during vacation breaks from other collegiate institutions in the U.S.; (2) non-degree students enrolled in ETSU courses offered outside the U.S.; and (3) non-degree students enrolled in appropriate ETSU campus classes.
 Students in category 3 who are on ETSU IAP-66s (J-1 status) must pursue programs of full-time study approved by the School of Graduate Studies, the Office of International Programs, and the appropriate academic division.